Your Food, Simplified — movewell.

 Fat is essential, do not cut it

-Dietary fat supports hormone production, brain function, and helps your body absorb fat-soluble vitamins like A, D, E, and K. Healthy fats from avocado, olive oil, nuts, and eggs are an important part of a balanced diet, just be mindful of portions since fat is calorie-dense.
+Dietary fat supports hormone production, brain function, and helps your body absorb fat-soluble vitamins like A, D, E, and K. Healthy fats from avocado, olive oil, nuts, and eggs are an important part of a balanced diet.

 💧